amb181/AI_Assistant/data/nlu/request_spend_nlu.md

 - What is the spend for [moai](market_area)?

 - what is the spend?
+- can you show me the spend?
+- whats the spend?
-- Can you help me with spend
+- can you help me the spend?
-- Can you show me spend
+- show me spend
 - and the spend
 - How much do we spend with them